ismasan/oat/README.md

 ## URLs

 Hypermedia is all about the URLs linking your resources together.
-Oat adapters can have methods to declare links in your entity schemae but it's up to your code/framework how to create those links.
+Oat adapters can have methods to declare links in your entity schema but it's up to your code/framework how to create those links.
 A simple stand-alone implementation could be:

 ```ruby